-The W25Q257JV supports Quad SPI operation when using instructions such as "Fast Read Quad Output (6Bh)", "Fast Read Quad I/O (EBh)".
+The W25Q01JV supports Quad SPI operation when using instructions such as "Fast Read Quad Output (6Bh)", and "Fast Read Quad I/O (EBh)".
 These instructions allow data to be transferred to or from the device four to six times the rate of ordinary Serial Flash.
-The Quad Read instructions offer a significant improvement in continuous and random access transfer rates allowing fast code-shadowing to RAM or execution directly from the SPI bus (XIP).
+The Quad Read instructions offer a significant improvement in random access transfer rates allowing fast code-shadowing to RAM or execution directly from the SPI bus (XIP).
+When using Quad SPI instructions the DI and DO pins become bidirectional IO0 and IO1, and the /WP and /HOLD pins become IO2 and IO3 respectively.
+Quad SPI instructions require the non-volatile Quad Enable bit (QE) in Status Register-2 to be set.